Nottingham Moderns RFC

 Nottingham Moderns Rugby Football Club is an amateur Rugby Union team based in Wilford, a suburb of Nottingham, England.
-The 1st XV currently compete within the RFU English rugby union system and play in Midlands 3 East (North) following their promotion from Midlands 4 East (North) as runners up at the end of the 2016–17 season.
-The club plays at their own Ferryfields ground on the banks of the River Trent, close to the Wilford Toll Bridge.
+The 1st XV currently compete within the RFU English rugby union system and play in Counties 1 Midlands East (North) following their promotion from Midlands 4 East (North) as runner-up at the end of the 2023–24 season.
+The club play at their own Ferryfields ground on the banks of the River Trent, close to the Wilford Toll Bridge.
 The club has been in continuous existence since 1956, enjoying a nomadic existence before settling at their current home in 1975.
 In the 2010–11 season the club was awarded a prestigious President's XV award from the RFU, recognising the links the club has formed with the local universities.
 The club has also been awarded a further RFU President's XV award in the 2012–13 season, this time in the Community Engagement category.

-Club history
+History

 Inception: the 1950s and 1960s

 In 1956 a group of 15-year-old school leavers from Players School and Cottesmore School had nowhere to play so they formed their own club.
 Nottingham Moderns RFC was formed.
 The early matches were played on rented pitches around the city.
 With the help of old school masters and the youth service, steady progress was made.
 However, financing the new club was a problem.
 On most occasions the players would make their way to away matches by public transport, resulting in all day adventures to various parts of the East Midlands.

 A good relationship was formed with the local colleges and sports teachers, and with the Welsh Exiles.
 This led to a period of rapid growth that resulted in sustained fixtures with more established local sides and also games against the 2nd XV teams from the Midlands senior teams.

-Settling down: The 1970s
+Settling down: the 1970s

+The most successful season in the club's history was probably 1974–75, with the 1st XV, 2nd XV, and 3rd XV losing just three games each all season.
+The 1st XV and 2nd XV also won the respective County Cup competitions.
+All of this was accomplished as a nomadic club, with no fixed home, playing on rented parks pitches, and drinking in numerous local public houses to entertain their opposition.
 The year 1975 was momentous in the history of the club.
 The club finally secured a home at Wilford where they remain today.
 In the same year they became the first club from Nottinghamshire to win the Three Counties Cup (Nottinghamshire, Derbyshire & Lincolnshire).
 The 1st XV also reached the semi-final of the Midlands Clubs Championship.

-The most successful season in the club's history was probably 1974–75, with the 1st XV, 2nd XV, and 3rd XV losing just three games each all season.
-The 1st XV and 2nd XV also won the respective County Cup competitions.
-All of this was accomplished as a nomadic club, with no fixed home, playing on rented parks pitches, and drinking in numerous local public houses to entertain their opposition.

 In 1979 the clubhouse was built (extended in 1981), due in no small way to Arthur Luff, then Club President, and a former international referee.